Akuli/python-tutorial/advanced/iters.md

 ```

 The for loop version is much simpler to write and I wrote the while loop
-version just to explain what the for loop does.
+version just to show how the for loop works.

 ## Converting to iterators